 The principal methodology is the Global Methodology for Rating Sovereign Governments https://www.dbrsmorningstar.com/research/381451/global-methodology-for-rating-sovereign-governments (July 9, 2021).
 Other applicable methodologies include the DBRS Morningstar Criteria: Approach to Environmental, Social, and Governance Risk Factors in Credit Ratings https://www.dbrsmorningstar.com/research/373262/dbrs-morningstar-criteria-approach-to-environmental-social-and-governance-risk-factors-in-credit-ratings (February 3, 2021).

-The sources of information used for this rating include HM Treasury (Spring Statement 2022, Build Back Better plan March 2021), Office of Budget Responsibility (Economic and Fiscal Outlook March 2022, Fiscal Risks Report July 2021), HM Government (British Energy Security Strategy April 2022, UK Net Zero Strategy October 2021), Bank of England (Monetary Policy Report May 2022 and November 2021, Financial Stability Report December 2021), Debt Management Office, UK Office for National Statistics, IMF, OECD, BIS, World Bank, World Economic Forum (Fostering Effective Energy Transition 2021), Our World in Data, Haver Analytics.
+The sources of information used for this rating include HM Treasury (Autumn Budget and Spending Review 2021, Build Back Better plan March 2021), Office of Budget Responsibility (Economic and Fiscal Outlook October 2021, Fiscal Risks Report July 2021), HM Government (UK Net Zero Strategy October 2021, The Ten Point Plan for a Green Industrial Revolution November 2020), Bank of England (Monetary Policy Report November 2021, Financial Stability Report July 2021), Debt Management Office, UK Office for National Statistics, IMF, OECD, BIS, World Bank, UNDP, World Economic Forum (Fostering Effective Energy Transition 2021), Social Progress Imperative, Our World in Data, Haver Analytics.
 DBRS Morningstar considers the information available to it for the purposes of providing this rating to be of satisfactory quality.

 With respect to FCA and ESMA regulations in the United Kingdom and European Union, respectively, this is an unsolicited credit rating.
 This credit rating was not initiated at the request of the issuer.

 With Rated Entity or Related Third Party Participation: YES